Starting a Business in Ireland

 Under the Trading Online Voucher Scheme vouchers of up to €2,500 may be available to businesses who demonstrate that they have a credible plan for trading online.
 Further details are available from your Local Enterprise Office.

 If you have a small or medium business and your application for credit is refused by one of the participating banks you may apply to the Credit Review Office to have your case reviewed.
 To be eligible for a review your application must have been in writing.
-There is an application form on the website of the Credit Review Office.
+Details of the application process are available, here.
 The fee for the review ranges from €100 up to a maximum of €250.

 The Credit Guarantee Scheme aims to encourage additional lending to small and medium businesses who are commercially viable but have difficulty in accessing credit.
 Under the Scheme eligible applicants will be assisted in obtaining a loan and in establishing a favourable credit history.
 You can find out more in the information booklet about the Scheme.
 There are also Customer Frequently Asked Questions (pdf) and eligibility criteria.